-Suboxone, or Buprenorphine, is a regularly prescribed medication used to treat Opioid Dependence.
-In an ideal situation, Suboxone would be prescribed by a practitioner, in addition to a Substance Abuse Treatment, or 12 Step Program.
-Suboxone can be administered many ways; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.
+Suboxone, also known as Buprenorphine, is a frequently recommended medication used for opioid dependence treatment.
+In an ideal situation, Suboxone would be prescribed by a doctor, in conjunction with Substance Abuse Treatment, or 12 Step Program.
+Suboxone is munfactured in many forms; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.

 Alternatives to Suboxone Treatment in Vermont